paultat91/iris/README.md

 # iris

-Here is a Neural Network written from scratch to classify the iris data set.
+Here are two Neural Networks (one written from scratch and the other using Keras) to classify the iris data set.